jupyterhub/the-littlest-jupyterhub/docs/howto/admin/https.rst

 ============

 Every JupyterHub deployment should enable HTTPS!

-HTTPS encrypts traffic so that usernames and passwords and other potentially sensitive bits of information are communicated securely.
-The Littlest JupyterHub supports automatically configuring HTTPS via `Let's Encrypt <https://letsencrypt.org>`_, or setting it up :ref:`manually <manual_https>` with your own TLS key and certificate.
+HTTPS encrypts traffic so that usernames, passwords and your data are communicated securely. sensitive bits of information are communicated securely.
+The Littlest JupyterHub supports automatically configuring HTTPS via `Let's Encrypt <https://letsencrypt.org>`_, or setting it up :ref:`manually <howto/admin/https/manual>` with your own TLS key and certificate.
+Unless you have a strong reason to use the manual method, you should use the :ref:`Let's Encrypt <howto/admin/https/letsencrypt>` method.
-If you don't know how to do that, then :ref:`Let's Encrypt <letsencrypt>` is probably the right path for you.

-.. _letsencrypt:
+.. _howto/admin/https/letsencrypt:

 Automatic HTTPS with Let's Encrypt
 ==================================